Powerful Regrouping Questions to Start Your Meeting

-In our Conversation Guides for each mentoring meeting, the first thing on the agenda (after starting on time, of course) is “Regroup.”
+In Meeting Guide for each mentoring meeting, the first thing on the agenda (after starting on time, of course) is “Regroup.”
 The purpose of this 20-25 minutes is for your group to catch up and get everyone on the same page . . . to remember why you’re there and get back on the same wavelength.
 Some of the questions specifically relate to that month’s topic.
 Others are more general . . .
 “If you knew for sure that God would answer one of your prayers right now, what would you pray for?”

 There’s not a right or wrong way to go about regrouping, but if you’ve mentored before, you know that asking a powerful question at the beginning sets the tone for the rest of your session.